RafaelGCPP/fft/README.md

 The test code can be built using CMake and gcc or clang in Linux.
 Follow these steps:

-1. Run `cmake -B build .` to generate the makefiles.
+1. Run `cmake -B build -D BUILD_TESTSET=1` to generate the makefiles.
 2. Run `cmake --build build` to build the code.
-3. Run `build\fft` to run the test suite.
+3. Run `build/testset/fft` to run the test suite.

 Please refer to the test files for usage examples.
 Note that no input checking or array boundary validation is performed in the functions.